didiianto/MonotoringTask/README.md

 2. Open the solution in Visual Studio.

+3. Build the solution to restore NuGet packages.
+	`Update-Package -reinstall` in Package Manager Console
-3. In the `web.config` file of the project, configure the email settings under the `<appSettings>` section.
+4. In the `web.config` file of the project, configure the email settings under the `<appSettings>` section.
 Replace the value with your email settings

-4. Open the Package Manager Console and run the following command to apply database migrations and create the LocalDB database:
-   `Update-Database`

 ## Usage
 - Press F5 or run the application to start the local development server.